larryhastings/big/README.md

 When you stack line modifiers in this way, note that the *outer* modifiers happen *later*.
-In the above example, each line is first "r-stripped", and then discarded if it is empty.
+In the above example, each line is first "r-stripped", and then discarded if it's empty.
 If you stacked the line modifiers in the opposite order:

 ```Python